Teaching and Traveling Abroad

 - Creating my own idea of how learning develops

 Those are some of the most relevant information I’ve learned while teaching and traveling to different Southeast Asia countries.
 Professionally speaking, it will help you reach your maximum potential as a teacher as you will be trained to different Professional Growth Programs worldwide (depending on which country).
 You will also acquire some seminar certificates which you can use later for your next application.

 How to apply?
 I use, of course, technology.
 I’m applying online.
 There are many trusted sites where you can find a legal employer and a good deal in terms of salaries, benefits, and personal preferences.

 Listed below are some websites I use when applying:

 - Dave’s ESL Cafe

 - Esl Teaching Forum

-You can also find some job vacancies in the Classified Ads Section in Newspapers and other groups in Facebook.
-There are also agencies to help you if you are willing to undergo to their Professional Teacher’s Training Program.
+You can also find some job vacancies in the Classified Ads Section in Newspapers and other Facebook groups.
+There are also agencies to help you if you are willing to undergo their Professional Teacher’s Training Program.

 - Celta Certification